keithy/devops-cove/CRUSH.md

 workflows will spot the changes and spawn build tasks.

 However, the workflows are not required to be in these empty templates either.
 Instead they are managed in the `harbour-master` project.
-Where there is a 'menu' or 'bench' of available workflow actors.
-The Navy, configuring the local installation of a harbour will select the workflows from the 'harbour-master'.
+Where there are 'pubs' full of available workflow-actors.
+The Navy, configuring the local installation of a harbour will select the workflow-actors from the pub.
 Specifically a 'watchman', 'builders' and 'inspectors'.

 ## TODO